 It is a misconception that simply using an electronic signature will solve all issues in regards to the sales process.
 E-signing will only help speed up a small fraction of the entire sales process.

 The potential lies in automating tasks that happen before and after the signing takes place.
 As you can see, a typical salesperson spends the most time in revising the proposals and following up.
-Take a look at how e-contract automates these tasks from start to finish on one platform.
+Take a look at how digital-contract automates these tasks from start to finish on one platform.